 Some trail maps or even locals may still refer to it by its original name.

 There are multiple trailheads and routes to the top of the peak.
-Choosing which route to take up AND choosing which route to take down can get confusing.
+Choosing which route to take up and which route to take down can get confusing.

 I’ll share what I did as well as some other hike options later on.